 Managing an emergency and unexpected expenses, like home or car repairs, without reaching for a credit card is another step in financial freedom.
 This is where an emergency fund comes in.

 Most experts agree that having an emergency fund covering three to six months of your expenses is sufficient.
 However, this may not be possible given your current financial situation, so you may want to start with $500 or $1,000 and increase it later.

-6. Setting up and funding your retirement accounts
+6. Setting up and funding retirement accounts

-7. Managing your high-interest debt
+7. Managing high-interest debt

-In the debt avalanche repayment process, you make all your minimum payments on your high-interest debts, then apply any extra money you have left to the debt with the highest interest rate.
+In the debt avalanche repayment process, make minimum payments on your high-interest debts, then apply any extra money you have left to the debt with the highest interest rate.
 Repeat this every month until that debt is paid off, then move on to the debt with the next highest interest rate.

 Continue this process until you're debt-free.